cmdhowdhury/PasswordManager/README.md

   site: the website of the username and password
 ```
 If you open database.txt, you will only see the username and site in plaintext, the passwords will be encrypted through AES encryption.

+[1]When adding sites with multiple accounts add a number to each site name in order to faciliate finding their information.

 ### Credits/Citation
 1. [Information regarding working with files](https://www.w3schools.com/java/java_files.asp)